shria-devarakonda/shria-devarakonda.github.io/shria-blogs.md

 > Why're you so surprised?
 Theres nothing to me

+### sickt ------------------------------------------------------------------------------------------------------------------------------------------
+Dude development is tough as tits im dying everyday but ive never felt more alive than now, im living every decond for absorbing as much as i can becuase i want to and need to get good like super fast, and i will man nothing can stop me. i deleted instagram cuz that shit distracting and now all i have time for is learning development. this is sick as hell and I love it so much , i just wanna get like really good at everything soon though. i hope i will.

+parting poem:
+- entered my life like a ninja star
+- im bleeding red over everything I see
+- waited all my life for you, from afar
+- now here, youll be the death of me

+Bye,
+Shria
+1 Feb 2022

 ### Fivth ------------------------------------------------------------------------------------------------------------------------------------------
 Man, I'm deploying things and bugfixing and building things left and right I feel like I am in heaven.
 My life has a purpose, and I dont care if I cant attain it, atleast I have a purpose!
 So many people are just living life putting one leg in front of the other and calling it a day.
 I was that too, but now I feel I actually have things to be interested in and become great in.
 And to learn them is a delight.